Thugs of Hindostan: Plot

 When Azaad and his men make a stop to pick up muskets from a local ruler who supports their cause, Firangi betrays them and lets the East India Company know about their location.
 When the forces of the East India Company surround the warehouse where they are meeting with the ruler, Azaad lets Firangi know that he knows Firangi has sold him out but he still believes that Firangi has some good in him.
 After a short duel, Azaad is about to fall to his death when Firangi saves him.
 Azaad sees that Firangi is conflicted with his feelings about working for the East India Company and asks him to help with his cause.
 Azaad then asks him to protect Zafira and then sacrifices himself by confronting the East India Company forces alone so that Zafira and Firangi can escape.

 Firangi then goes to Clive for claiming reward and also trades the location of Azaad's remaining thugs.
 However, this is a trap as Zafira and Firangi attack the incoming ships.
 Clive, with the help of a prisoner, Bhure Lal attacks them.
-Thugs survive and then Zafira and Firangi goes to Suraiyya who is going to perform on the Dussehra function and asks for her help where Clive will also come so they can kill him there.
+The thugs survive and then Firangi and Zafira go to Suraiyya who is going to perform on the Dussehra function and asks for her help where Clive will also come so they can kill him there.
+Initially hesitant to help them, Suraiyya is convinced upon Zafira's request, revealing that there is a revolution in her, too.
 There before the function, Clive reveals that Azaad is alive and has to be executed.
 Firangi betrays all the thugs to Clive.
 However, this is a plan to release all the prisoner thugs including Azaad who survived but was captured by East India Company soldiers.